FrannDzs/Barotrauma-PNG-Optimizer-Script/README.md

 2. Download Python from https://www.python.org/?downloads

-3. Install by checking the add to PATH option
+3. Install Python by checking the add to PATH option

 4. Run the script from the system console/powershell and follow the instructions